go-source/simple-CRM/Package/README_package.md

 Download the production-stable version of FOF from https://www.akeebabackup.com/download.html

-Zip or rename to lib_fof30.zip (because this is the name used in the packacge install script).
+Zip or rename to lib_fof30.zip (because this is the name used in the package install script).

 Add these files to and zip all together:
 - com_gscrm.zip